Amritasrikantam123/Aarohi/README.md

 # 📄 License

-This project is developed for educational and social impact purposes.
+This project is developed for educational, research, and social-impact purposes.

 ---

 # ❤️ Vision

-**"Empowering every girl with equal access to education, opportunities, guidance, and confidence through technology."**
+> **"Empowering every girl with equal access to education, opportunities, guidance, and confidence through technology."**